hzbadr/software-team-leader/chapter_01.md

 Be more than one thing.
 You are not just a developer, you are also a team leader.
 How many time you said to yourself "I wish I could change X".

-Challenge your self and your team.
+Challenge your self and your team:

 1. Do one thing every day that scares you.
 2. Get rejected at least once a day.